Go to: 2020s – 2030s – 2040s – 2050s – 2060s – 2070s – 2080s – 2090s – 22nd century

 2025 – India's Mangalyaan 2 orbiter enters Mars orbit.

-2026 – SpaceX's first crew Starship successfully tested on orbital flight.
+2027 – SpaceX's first crew Starship successfully tested on orbital flight.

 2027 – SpaceX's uncrewed demonstration Lunar Starship lands on the rim of the Shackleton Crater near the lunar South pole.

-2027 – SpaceX's Starship deploys a communications relay satellite system between the orbits of Earth and Mars for broadband communications between the two planets, even during periods when the two planets are on different sides of the Sun.
+2027 – SpaceX's Starship deploys Marslink communications relay satellite system between the orbits of Earth and Mars for broadband communications between the two planets, even during periods when the two planets are on different sides of the Sun.

-2027Two demonstration cargo Starships separately land on Mars at the two most promising locations for the first human base on Mars; both ships have a small nuclear power reactor and an automatic atmospheric propellant plant to produce oxygen and methane from Martian atmosphere.
+2027 – Several uncrewed demonstration Starships separately land on Mars at the most promising locations for the first human base on Mars; each ship has a small nuclear power reactor and an automatic atmospheric propellant plant to produce oxygen and methane from Martian atmosphere.

-2028Humans return to the Moon as SpaceX's Lunar Starship lands on the rim of the Shackleton Crater as part of NASA's Artemis program.
+2028 – Humans return to the Moon as SpaceX's Lunar Starship lands on the rim of the Shackleton Crater as part of NASA's Artemis program.
 First woman on the Moon.
 The main goal of the week-long mission is to explore the polar region and sample for water ice.

 2029 – Two unmanned Starships land at the selected location of Mars Base Alpha: a backup crew ship (which has tested the Environmental Control and Life Support System (ECLSS) on the way) and a cargo ship with rovers, miner/tunneling droids and solar panels for the first human mission.